briot/gnatbdd/docs/output.rst

   pass or fail.
 The output looks like the above, but instead of displaying a ".", GNATbdd outputs the full lists of steps for that scenario.

+  In this mode, GNATbdd outputs each step before it is being run, thus this allows you to monitor which step is taking long to execute.

 Log files
 =========